-- 3. Falsification of Records: Students who knowingly falsify or are a party to the falsification of any official university record (including such records as transcripts, test scores, application for admission, Texas Success Initiative status, student personnel forms) will be subject to disciplinary action which may include suspension or enforced withdrawal from the University. - 4.
-Health Data Report: Each student, regardless of course load or classification, entering Midwestern State University for the first time, is required to provide the University with a self-declared health data report.
-All students must submit proof they have received meningitis information.
-This form is located on MSU's website at https://secure.mwsu.edu/forms/registrar/meningitis.asp.
+3. Falsification of Records: Students who knowingly falsify or are a party to the falsification of any official university record (including such records as transcripts, test scores, application for admission, Texas Success Initiative status, student personnel forms) will be subject to disciplinary action which may include suspension or enforced withdrawal from the University.